vPamm/ChatDJWebsite/docs/faq.md

 ## Why can't I use the Twitch redemptions I already set up through the dashboard?

 - Good question!
 Ask the Twitch developers.
 From [their documentation](https://dev.twitch.tv/docs/api/reference/#update-redemption-status), it only says "The app used to create the reward is the only app that may update the redemption."
-I miss pubsub
+I miss pubsub.

 ## Why doesn't when I refuse a redemption from the queue, it doesn't remove it from the queue, why do we have to skip it?